RadeonOpenCompute/ROCm_Documentation/ROCm_Tools/ROCm-Tools.rst

 ---------------------

 A list of traced API names can be specified in profiler input file.
-An example of input file line for ROCr runtime trace (HAS API):
+An example of input file line for ROCr runtime trace (HSA API):

 ::